iszczesniak/cpp/memory/index.md

 ## Local vs dynamic data

-Allocation on the stack is fast: it's only necessary to increase or decrease the stack pointer register by the size of the data needed.
+Allocation on the stack is fast: it's only necessary to increase (or decrease, depending on the processor type) the stack pointer register by the size of the data needed.
 No memory allocation is faster than this.
 If an operating system supports is, the stack can grow automatically, i.e., without the process requesting is explicitly.

-The following code tests how big a stack is or can grow.
-A function calls itself untill printing the number of how many times a function was recursivelly called.
-If we see small numbers (below a million), the operating system does not automatically allocate more memory for the stack.
+The following code tests how big a stack can grow.
+A function calls itself and prints the number of how many times the function was recursivelly called.
+If we see small numbers (below a million) when the process is terminated, the operating system does not automatically allocate more memory for the stack.
 If we see large numbers (above a million or far more), then the operating system most likely automatically allocates more memory for the stack.

 {% highlight c++ %}
 {% include_relative stack_test.cc %}